-LED minor street light trial
+LED street lighting trial

 In 2016, Brisbane City Council and Energex commenced the trial of 10 different types of LED lights at 17 locations across Brisbane.
 The trial was to better understand the performance of LED street lighting.